Seeds – Elderberry

 You may want to contemplate on where it should be planted on your property.
 While it may look great near a pond or in a pasture, it may not be the best plant to put directly near the home or other buildings.
 It may require some pruning to keep it attractive and to keep it at maximum production.
 It can be cut back in the fall or early spring, before its new growth begins, as it blooms on the new season’s growth.
 It can also be cut back to the bottom of the stems, to rejuvenate completely, or it can grow at will, removing dead stems at the end of winter.

 The flowers and fruit may come in the second or third year of growth.
+However, I have seen first year cuttings sprout flowers.
 The berries are ripe when they are dark purple, or almost black in color.
 Cut off the entire cluster, then pluck off each berry.
 Because the berries may spoil quickly, they should be dehydrated, refrigerated, or frozen right away.

 Additional information